MarceloArro/sandbox/README.md

 - if[expression:compared_value,return_iftrue,return_iffalse]: very useful expression especially for text attributes.
 Let's say you have a system in which you want to check if the attribute called "ismagical" of a specific cItem is true, and in case it is you want to return 2 to the roll chat.
 So the expression you need is [#{ismagical}:true,2,0]

-NOTE: Thanks to our friend @H3ls1 now If can accept nested expressions.
-The following are the expressions:
+If can accept nested expressions, a maximum of 8.
+Below are the expressions:
 + Single IF with no ANDs no ORs --> if\[Field:condition,true_value, false_value\]
 + Single IF with ORs only --> if\[FIELD1:COND1 OR FIELD2:COND2 OR....FIELDn:CONDn,true_value, false_value\]
 + Single IF with ANDs only --> if\[FIELD1:COND1 AND FIELD2:COND2 AND....FIELDn:CONDn,true_value, false_value\]